-Let's continue on in chapter 4, verses 5-7.
-[Read aloud.]
+Let's continue on in chapter 4, verses 5-7 [READ THESE VERSES].

-[Pause here.]
 Do you notice anything interesting about the men sitting in front of Peter and John?
-These are the very same men we read about in Matthew 26, when Peter denied Jesus three times.
+These are the very same men we saw in Matthew 26, when Peter denied Jesus three times.

 Peter used to be afraid of these people-even though he had walked with Jesus for years!
 You know what?
 You can't learn enough to make yourself unafraid.
 Peter hadn't learned enough during those years to be unafraid when he was put under pressure.
-But now things had changed-while before, the most important things to Peter were safety, being powerful, and the approval of people around him, now Christ was most important.
+But now things had changed-while before, the most important things to Peter were safety, security, and the approval of people around him, now Christ was most important.